 A small gesture of kindness can transform someone’s day.
 Have a few ideas in the back of your mind so you don’t need to spend a long time thinking about what to do for someone if they are having a stressful day.

-Finally, remember that there will be good days and bad days.
+Finally, remember that there will be good days and bad days for any coworker struggling.
 If someone has a fantastic Monday, this does not mean Tuesday will be the same.
 Don’t expect your colleague’s productivity to increase in a clear trajectory.
 We’re all dealing with a lot and we all have our ups and downs.